DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 - Are there any sound effects that felt out of place or didn't fit the game's aesthetic?
 - Are there any sound effects that you felt were missing entirely?

+# Narrative
+- Did you feel like any of the characters needed a better introduction?
+-

 # Performance
 - What would you say your average FPS was while playing the game?
 - Did you notice any frame drops in *specific areas / levels*?
 - Were there massive hitches or lag spikes at any point?
 Please describe where they happened.
 - Did you experience any crashes or bugs while playing the game?
 If so, please describe them.

 # Summary